All-news radio: History

+In 1956, Chronicle Broadcasting Network (now ABS-CBN) began an attempt to provide a 24-hour news program in the Philippines with its radio station DZXL (now DZMM), despite CBN sales director Nitoy Escano noting that audiences at the time were "not too news-conscious".

 In 1960 KJBS radio in San Francisco, California, became KFAX and changed formats from a blend of music, news, and sports to trial the concept of a "newspaper of the air".
 The call letters reflected the word facts.
 However, this experiment proved unsuccessful.

 Broadcasting pioneer Arthur W. Arundel is credited with establishing the first 24-hour all-news station in the United States in January 1961 on his owned-and-operated WAVA in Washington, D.C.
-The station met with success amongst an audience in the capital city then riveted to news of the Vietnam War and of the assassinations of President John F. Kennedy, Martin Luther King and Robert F. Kennedy.
+The station met with success amongst an audience in the capital city then riveted to news of the Vietnam War and of the assassinations of President John F. Kennedy, Martin Luther King, and Robert F. Kennedy.
 Arundel helped other stations in New York and Chicago to convert to his "All News, All the Time" format and then met direct competition from Washington Post-owned WTOP/1500 in 1969.

-Radio programmer Gordon McLendon, who has been credited with pioneering top 40, all-sports, beautiful music and telephone talk formats, is also an acknowledged pioneer in the all-news format.
+Radio programmer Gordon McLendon, who has been credited with pioneering top 40, all-sports, beautiful music, and telephone talk formats, is also an acknowledged pioneer in the all-news format.
 XTRA News went on the air May 5, 1961, from XETRA, a station licensed to Tijuana, Mexico, whose 50,000-watt signal could be heard in San Diego and Los Angeles.
 Not long after, WNUS debuted in Chicago (the NUS in the call letters standing for "news").

-The format, which can be heard to this day on many all-news stations, started each half-hour with world and national news, from a national network, then switched to locally anchored area news, filling out the half-hour with updates on weather, sports, business and features.
+The format, which can be heard to this day on many all-news stations, started each half-hour with world and national news, from a national network, then switched to locally anchored area news, filling out the half-hour with updates on weather, sports, business, and features.
 XETRA had no outside reporters and got all of its local news from the AP and UPI wire services.
 Both stations operated using a 15-minute news cycle with newscasts repeated every 15 minutes.